-The Drifter drove until his gas tank and stomach were both on empty, and when he passed a highway sign reading, “Welcome to Gun City, USA, Population: 762,” he pulled into the mundane Midwestern town.
-The Drifter parked his Mustang in the lot of another dime-a-dozen diner and entered the joint with a six-shooter in his pocket, looking to pull off another easy score.
+He drove until his gas tank and stomach were both empty.
+At the next highway sign, he exited and drove into another mundane Midwestern town.
+He parked his Mustang in the lot of a dime-a-dozen diner and entered the joint with a six-shooter in his pocket, looking to pull off another easy score.

-The Drifter took a seat at the counter and ordered his usual meal: a deluxe cheeseburger with cheese fries— both cheeses always yellow American— and two drinks: a Budweiser and a Coca-Cola Classic.
-He drank the beer while he waited and saved the soda to wash down his food, not wanting the bitterness of the beer to contaminate his juicy burger and salty fries.
+The Drifter took a seat at the counter and ordered his usual meal: a deluxe cheeseburger with cheese fries—both cheeses yellow American—and two drinks: a Budweiser and Coca-Cola Classic.
+He drank the beer while he waited and saved the soda to wash down his food, not wanting the bitterness of the beer to interfere with his juicy burger and salty fries.

 “What’s your name, honey?” asked the waitress.

 The Drifter ignored their attempts at chit-chat and finished his meal in silence.
 He always kept a low profile, not wanting any of the townsfolk to remember his face or name.
 For dessert, he drank another beer as the waitress tore his bill from her pad and placed it on the counter.

 The Drifter reached into his pocket, but instead of his wallet, pulled out his Colt revolver.
 “Empty the register,” he said, aiming the silver barrel at the waitress’s apron.

 “You picked the wrong town, boy.”
 The drunk cackled with laughter.

 The waitress opened the cash register, but instead of grabbing the money, she grabbed a 9mm Smith and Wesson pistol of her own and pointed it at the Drifter’s head.